LateNightKid/telegram-bot-for-outline-vpn/README.md

 1. Append `'server_id':'api_url'` to the `servers` dictionary.
 2. Append `'server_id':'description string'` to the `servers_description` dictionary.

+Yeap, this is pretty nooby to have two dictionaries here, but hey...
+You have read the disclaimer `👈(ﾟヮﾟ👈)`.

 Here is the example of multi-server configuration.

 `config.py`: